rcmlee99/sungrow-automation/config_dualinverter/README.md

 This repository folder contains information on how to modbus integration to Dual Sungrow Inverters in one Home Assistant instance.
 This is for advance users only.

 # Prerequisite

-1. Running version of Home Assistance (HA) at least 2024.7.2
+1. Running version of Home Assistance (HA) at least 2024.8.3.
-2. Backup of your HA before proceed !
+2. Please upgrade and remember to backup of your HA before proceed !
+3. Two Sungrow Inverters not running on Master - Slave setup.
+It doesn't have to be identical.

 ## Copy the following files into the same folder structure under config